harshshukla2002/NextJS-Course/readme.md

 # NextJS Course

-> this is the course in which we will learn Complete NextJS and update the repo as per our learning
+> This is the course in which we will learn Complete NextJS and update the repo as per our learning.

 ### next01

-- in this we learn basics of NextJS and data fetching in NextJS
+- In this we learn basics of NextJS and data fetching in NextJS.
+- Learn about SSG(Server Side Generation), SSR(Server Side Rending), ISR(Incremental Static Regeneration).

 ---